Interpersonal Communication in the Workplace: How to Foster Better Relationships and Improve Productivity

 By nature, humans are social beings.
 Fostering long-lasting, mutually beneficial relationships with one another is at the very core of our existence.

-Let’s break it down, and analyze the importance of fostering efficient, interpersonal communication in the workplace in a bit more detail.
+Let’s break it down and analyze the importance of fostering efficient workplace communication in a bit more detail.

 Interpersonal communication is the act of exchanging information, including thoughts, ideas, and emotions.
-Which can be expressed both verbally and nonverbally through gestures, body language, facial expressions, and tone of voice.
+This can be expressed both verbally and nonverbally through gestures, body language, facial expressions, and tone of voice.

 In the workplace, interpersonal communication occurs in a variety of formats.
 Team meetings, client calls, performance reviews, or regular lunches together – are all examples of situations where you’d be exercising your interpersonal communication.